myrrlyn/apocrypha.es/priv/archive/24cmbr.md

 “I was at ground zero.
 Alinor.
 Within seconds, most of the city did not exist anymore.
 Wherever It looked, was not.
 It didn’t just destroy, it unmade.
 How do you fight physical uncertainty?
-Can a sword dent armor that only exists when you're not looking?
+Can a sword dent armor that only exists when you’re not looking?
 Is there even a way to combat an enemy that, should you acknowledge it, rejects you so utterly that it changes the fact of you?
 I had friends die in that battle.
 I know I did.
 Do I know who they were?
 Of course not.
 They never existed.
 All I know for certain is that I held my mirror so